uah-edu/EE494PiEnvExplorer/README.md

 3. First, the LED will blink every 0.5 seconds, indicating that the system is initializing to get ready.
 The LED will turn off once the system finished its inialization.
 4. Next, the LED will turn ON, meaning that the cycle is starts running (i.e. the sensor is collecting data and the CCU log the data to a file simultaneously).
 The cycle runs based on the setting in the input CoreConfiguration.json file.
 Once the cycle finishes, the LED will turn OFF.
 5. Finally, the LED will blink faster (every 0.25s) for a couple seconds to settle the system for a proper shutdown.
 Once the LED turns OFF, user can shut down the system.
+6. Remove the UMS and connect to the computer.
+All output files will be saved under “CycleLog_timestamp” folder.
+The folder includes two output files: system.csv and data.csv
+-	system.csv logs all the status of the system during its operation
+-	data.csv logs all the output sensor data.